 Not included in your delivery

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry produce. • Cut potatoes into ¼-inch-thick rounds.
 Peel and mince or grate garlic.
-Cut broccoli florets into bite-size pieces if necessary.
+Trim and discard woody bottom ends from asparagus.
 Halve, peel, and mince shallot.
 Pick and finely chop fronds from dill.
 Zest and quarter lemon.

-• Once potatoes have roasted 10 minutes, remove sheet from oven.
-Carefully add broccoli to empty side; toss with a drizzle of olive oil, salt, and pepper.
-(For 4 servings, leave potatoes roasting; add broccoli to a second baking sheet and roast on middle rack.) • Return sheet to oven until broccoli and potatoes are browned and tender, 15-18 minutes more.
+• Once potatoes have roasted 15 minutes, remove sheet from oven.
+Carefully add asparagus to empty side; toss with a drizzle of olive oil, salt, and pepper.
+(For 4 servings, leave potatoes roasting; add asparagus to a second baking sheet and roast on middle rack.) • Return sheet to oven until asparagus is slightly softened and potatoes are browned and tender, 10-12 minutes more.

-• While broccoli and potatoes roast, pat trout* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium heat.
-Add trout to pan, skin sides down.
+• While asparagus and potatoes roast, pat trout* dry with paper towels and season all over with salt and pepper. • Heat a drizzle of oil in a large pan over medium heat.
+Add trout to pan skin sides down.
 Cook until skin is crispy, 5-6 minutes. • Flip trout; continue cooking until opaque and cooked through, 4-6 minutes more.
-Turn off heat; transfer to a plate.
-Wipe out pan.
+Turn off heat; transfer to a plate and wipe out pan.

 • Heat a drizzle of oil in same pan over medium-high heat.
 Add shallot; cook, stirring, until slightly softened, 2-3 minutes. • Stir in mustard, stock concentrate, honey, and ¼ cup water (1⁄3 cup water for 4 servings).
-Simmer until slightly thickened, 2-3 minutes.
-Turn off heat. • Stir in sour cream, half the chopped dill, juice from one lemon wedge, and 1 TBSP butter until melted and combined.
-(For 4, use all the chopped dill, juice from two lemon wedges, and 2 TBSP butter.)
+Simmer until slightly thickened, 2-3 minutes. • Turn off heat.
+Stir in sour cream, half the chopped dill, juice from one lemon wedge, and 1 TBSP butter until everything is incorporated.
+(For 4, all the chopped dill, juice from two lemon wedges, and 2 TBSP butter.)
 Season with salt and pepper.

-• Carefully toss broccoli with a pinch of lemon zest to taste. • Divide potatoes, broccoli, and trout between plates.
+• Carefully toss asparagus with a pinch of lemon zest to taste. • Divide potatoes, asparagus, and trout between plates.
 Spoon half the sauce over trout.
 Serve with remaining sauce and remaining lemon wedges on the side.